 Queue number Project name

 EXAMPLE

 Name of a signature authority from company Title

 Interconnection Customer

 Interconnection Customer (Company Name) Federal Tax ID

-XX-XXXXXXXXX
+XX-XXXXXXXX

 Phone (day) Phone (evening)

-)

 Email of a signature authority from company Fax

 example@interconnectioncustomer.com

 Country

-United States •
+United States

 Business address

 City State Postal Code

 Select a state •

-If the individual completing the form is not the signature authority named above, click yes, otherwise click no \
+If the individual completing the form is not the signa ature authority named above, click ves, otherv vise click no

-Alternative Invoice Contact Information

-Is the person receiving invoices the same as the person completing the form?
+in the marvage completing the form is not the signe active activity named above, and yes, other TISC CHEN HO

 Yes No

-Facility Information

-Facility location

-Street address GPS coordinates

-Is this a change in data to a previously submitted queue position or facility r name?

-Ves No

-Is this queue request claiming rights from a previous facility?

-Yes No

-Planned in-service date

-Point of Interconnection

-POI state POI county

-Select a state Select a county

-Connection type

-O Direct connection / Existing substation • Single line tap / New substation Other connection type Single Line Tap/New Substation POI Substation A Substation B Total Length of Line Substation A (from) \ Substation B (to) \ Distance from POI to Substation A \ Distance from POI to Substation B\ Miles Miles Line voltage \ Total length of line kV
+Alternative Invoice Contact Information Is the person receiving invoices the same as the person completing the form?
+Yes No Facility Information Facility location \ Street address OPS coordinates Is this a change in data to a previously submitted queue position or facility name? \ Yes No Is this queue request claiming rights from a previous facility? \ Yes No Planned in-service date \ Point of Interconnection POI state \ POI county \ Select a state Select a county Connection type \ Direct connection / Existing substation Single line tap / New substation Other connection type Single Line Tap/New Substation Substation B Total Length of Line Substation A (from) \ Substation B (to) \ Distance from POI to Substation A \ Distance from POI to Substation B \ Miles Miles Line voltage \ Total length of line kV Miles